ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 Data subscriptions provide a reliable and handy way to perform document processing on the client side.
 The server sends batches of documents to the client.
 The client then processes the batch and will receive the next one only after it acknowledges the batch was processed.
-The server persists the processing progress, allowing to pause and continue the processing.
+The server persists the processing progress, allowing you to pause and continue the processing.

 In this page:
 [Data subscription consumption](../../client-api/data-subscriptions/what-are-data-subscriptions#data-subscription-consumption)